 - industry Codes of Good Practice, regulating what actions are worthy of emulation and what should be considered harmful (although not against the law).

-Business Rules are limitations, a framework within which a company operates, and are an important source that defines software requirements (e.g., non-functional requirements for a web application).
+Business Rules are limitations, a framework within which a company operates, and are an essential source that defines software requirements (e.g., non-functional requirements for a web application).

-The purpose of collecting them is to check any inconsistencies between them and the Requirements contained in the Requirements Specification.
+The purpose of collecting them is to check for inconsistencies between them and the Requirements contained in the Requirements Specification.